 In case VSA is supplied by a different voltage source, make sure that VSA does not drop out during motor operation.
-Stop and disable the motor before VSA power down.
-This is not necessary, when VSA voltage is derived from VS supply, as both supplies go down in parallel in this case.
+The motor driver should be disabled in case VSA becomes switched off before VS. Hard switching edges on VSA might result in bridge cross-conduction otherwise.
+It is safest to derive VSA voltage from VS supply.